Focus Features

-Focus Features LLC is an American film production and distribution company, owned by Comcast as a division of Universal Pictures, which is itself a division of its wholly owned subsidiary NBCUniversal.
-Focus Features distributes independent and foreign films in the United States and internationally.
+Focus Features LLC is an American independent film production and distribution company, owned by Comcast as a unit of Universal Pictures, which is itself a unit of Comcast's division NBCUniversal.
+Founded in 2002, Focus Features distributes independent and foreign films in the United States and internationally.

-In November 2018, The Hollywood Reporter named Focus Features Distributor of the Year for its success behind the year's breakout documentary film Won't You Be My Neighbor? and Spike Lee's BlacKkKlansman.
+In November 2018, The Hollywood Reporter named Focus Features "Distributor of the Year" for its success behind the year's breakout documentary film Won't You Be My Neighbor? and Spike Lee's BlacKkKlansman.
 The studio's most successful film to date is Downton Abbey, which garnered $194.3 million at the worldwide box office.

+Focus Features' films have yielded numerous awards nominations.
+Its 175 Academy Award nominations include 19 for Best Picture, with 35 Oscar wins across various categories.
+However, as of 2025, Focus Features ranks as the distributor with the most Best Picture nominations without a win.